-For a nontrivial $G=(V,E,\omega)$ we note that there is typically some region $\mathcal{BW}_\Gamma(G)_i$ whose boundary is not contained in the union of the other $j$th Gershgorin regions.
-Moreover, as this piece of the boundary usually contains infinitely many points then assuming this is the case theorem \ref{impgersh} and \ref{theorem8} imply
+For $G\in\mathbb{G}_{\pi}$ there is typically some region $\mathcal{BW}_\Gamma(G)_i$ whose boundary is not contained in the union of the other $j$th Gershgorin regions.
+In the nonstandard case this boundary can be a finite set of isolated points but otherwise, removing $v_i$ strictly improves the estimates given by Gershgorin-type regions.

-By another application of theorem \ref{impgersh} it follows that for any nonempty subset $\mathcal{V}\subset V$ where $\mathcal{V}$ does not contain $v_i$.
-That is, reducing over such sets strictly improve the estimates given by Gershgorin-type regions.

 As an example consider the graph $\mathcal{G}_0\in\mathbb{G}_\pi$ with adjacency matrix